Alicia Ernst is a research associate at the Computational Communication Research Group at the Department of Communication since September 2022.

 She worked in various positions as a research assistant during her studies at the Department of Communication (Media Effects and Media Psychology Research Group; Corporate Communication Research Group).
 As a student, she gained experience in several fields of media such as being a PR intern at the Städel Museum in Frankfurt/Main and an editorial associate at the Department of New Media at Zweites Deutsches Fernsehen (ZDF) in Mainz.

-- Digital media and well-being/mental health (e.g., social media, mobile media use, social comparison)
+- Digital media and well-being (e.g., social media, mobile media use, computer-mediated communication)